 Tennis shoes or football shoes with molded rubber cleats can be worn by the players.
 No metal or hard plastic cleats!
 Mouth guards are required to be worn but will not be provided.
 Footballs, flag belts, and kicking tees will be provided.
-One mouth guard for each player will also be provided.

 Youth participating in Wahoo Parks and Recreation youth sports are required to wear approved WP&R uniform t-shirts (primarily the blue & red WP&R shirts).
 Community teams and organizations will need to wear a shirt approved via Bob Schmidt that displays the WP&R logo.